 - Payment History – 35%: this reflects whether you make your payments on time, have fallen behind on payments, or are in collection

-- Balances 30%: the proportion of your pending balances in comparison with the amount of credit available to you
+- Balances – 30%: the proportion of your pending balances in comparison to the amount of credit available to you

 In order to properly understand the financial actions that influence your credit report, there are several elements that you need to consider within each one of these categories.
 For example:

 - Recent Credit Applications: the more you apply for credit, the more your credit score will drop.
 Applying for a lot of credit can mean that you are short on capital.
-That is not seen as a good sign for a financial institution because they may doubt your capacity to pay in the future.
+That is not a good sign for a financial institution, because they may doubt your capacity to pay in the future.

 - Credit Composition: if your credit report only shows credit card accounts, you can add credit variety by asking other creditors to provide your payment information to credit bureaus.
 These can include your student loans, store credit cards, furniture store credit, etc.

-This is why it is very important to restore, maintain, and restore your credit so you can enjoy great interest rates and keep financial doors open in case you need them.
+This is why it is very important to restore, maintain, and grow your credit, so you can enjoy great interest rates and keep financial doors open in case you need them.
 But above all, you will save tons of money!

-Credit in Your Hands is a Company with more than 10 years experience in the credit space.
+Credit in Your Hands is a company with more than 10 years of experience in the credit space.
 Recognized for their credit seminars in the Hispanic community and featured on radio and television, contact them for a free credit report analysis at 213-458-9771 or visit them at www.creditinyourhands.com